About the Laboratory of Nanoscale Biology

 - Group Leader and Head of LNB: G.V.
 Shivashankar

 Computational Biology Group (to be established)

 - Philipp Berger (Cellular engineering and microscopy)

-- Celestino Padeste (Biointerfaces, supports for protein crystallography)
+- Celestino Padeste (Biointerfaces, supports for serial protein crystallography)

 - Soichiro Tsujino (Ultrasound mechanobiology)